RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 (Br + Bw)/T = (7829914 bytes + 55296 bytes) / .9522 ms / 1000000
             = 8.2 GB/s

-.. note:: The performance model assumes zero cache utilization.
+..
+Note:: The performance model assumes zero cache utilization.
 If the kernel is reading the same data over and over again, it will be cached in the GPU L1/L2 memory and will not affect global memory bandwidth.

 1.3 OpenCL Memory Objects
 -------------------------